airbnb/Showkase/README.md

 # Showkase

-Showkase is an annotation processor based library that helps you organize, discover, search and visualize Jetpack Compose components(composables).
+Showkase is an Android library that helps you organize, discover, search and visualize Jetpack Compose components(composables).
 It magically generates a UI component browser with very minimal effort.
 In addition, it also helps you visualize your components in common situations like dark mode, RTL layouts, font scaled, etc.

 <p align="center">
     <img height="600" src="https://github.com/airbnb/Showkase/assets/showkase_demo.gif">